Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

 Do you know someone like Alex who might approach planning a party this way?
 Is Alex similar to or different from you?

-It is essential to consider your motivations for throwing the party and then consider the attendees' motivations.
+Be sure to consider your motivations for throwing a party and then think about what your guests want out of this party.

 ### The Invite Strategy